Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 \subsubsection{Effect of Neighbouring Bars and Edges}

 The sensitivity of both individual natural and artificial type-I afferents to edge and bar features was attenuated with reduced gap width.
-For example, both natural and artificial SA-I afferents show reduced edge amplification from right to left as gaps between the edges become smaller (Figure \ref{sa-i_grating}A).
+Both natural and artificial SA-I afferents show reduced edge amplification from right to left on the aperiodic grating stimuli G1-G7 as gaps between the edges become smaller (Figure \ref{sa-i_grating}A).

-For artificial afferents, this attenuation can be explained by extending our basic model of the biomimetic fingertip (Figure \ref{models}).
-The amount of marker deflection is reduced with decreasing gap width owing to a finite flexibility of the fingertip's skin.
-In essence, the skin acts as a low-pass filter that attenuates the response to high spatial frequencies of the stimulus (Figures~\ref{models}E,F,G; central marker on an edge with reducing gap width).
+For artificial afferents, this attenuation can be explained by extending our physical model of the biomimetic fingertip (Figure \ref{models}).
+The amount of marker deflection is reduced with decreasing gap width owing to limited flexibility of the artificial skin.
+In essence, the skin acts as a low-pass filter that attenuates its response to high spatial frequencies of the stimulus (Figures~\ref{models}E, F, G).

-In the original experiments, it was observed that ``as the bars are spaced more closely than 3.0\,mm the heights of the associated response peaks are diminished" \cite{phillips2}.
+In the original physiological experiments, it was observed that ``as the bars are spaced more closely than 3.0\,mm the heights of the associated response peaks are diminished" \cite{phillips2}.
 Likewise, the artificial SA-I afferents show diminished response peaks for narrower gap widths~(Figure \ref{sa-i_grating}A).
-This effect is more pronounced for the artificial afferents than their natural counterparts because of a larger length scale where artificial edge responses begin to be diminished (visible at 10\,mm in aperiodic gratings 1, 2, 3 and 7, and 6\,mm in aperiodic gratings 4, 5 and 6).
-In all cases, the associated peaks become increasingly diminished as gaps become smaller until SRPs do not represent spatial structure of the stimulus; instead, the natural and artificial SA-I afferents respond as though the stimulus were an individual bar or flat surface.
-This effect occurred at gap widths of $\lesssim$1\,mm and $\lesssim$3\,mm for natural and artificial SA-I afferents respectively.
+This effect is more pronounced for the artificial afferents than their natural counterparts because of a larger length scale where artificial edge responses begin to be diminished (visible at 10\,mm in aperiodic gratings G1, G2, G3 and G7, and 6\,mm in aperiodic gratings G4, G5 and G6).